Regeneration of the park

 During the last three years the park has seen many improvements.
 Landscape clutter has been removed on the central axis and a new public access point has been opened up to the dinosaur area.
 Many dinosaurs have been conserved, and the lake landscape and weir repaired.
-The sphinxes and the south terrace steps have been restored, and a skatepark is currently being built due to be completed by the end of the year.
+The sphinxes and the south terrace steps have been restored, and a skatepark has been built.

-In the meantime Brown and Green, who run cafés at Crystal Palace station and other sites in the area, have taken over the mobile catering van near the Penge entrance.The Life van offers a selection of hot and cold food and drink and is open seven days a week and will likely be in place until the new café opens.
-Brown and Green would then become the new café operator.
+In the meantime Brown and Green, who run cafés at Crystal Palace station and other sites in the area, have taken over the mobile catering van near the Penge entrance.The Life van offers a selection of hot and cold food and drink and will likely be in place until the new café opens.
+Brown and Green will then take on the operation of the new café.

-Work continues on the park’s Regeneration Plan, for which community consultation was undertaken throughout 2016, with the outline planning application still on course to be submitted in February.
-Further community open days will be held over the next few months at the Penge Gate information centre, and at Crystal Palace station.
-View the full Regeneration Plan.
+Work continues on the park’s Regeneration Plan, for which community consultation was undertaken throughout 2016, with the outline planning application due to be submitted in May.
+Further community open days were held on Saturday 10 and Monday 12 March 2018.

-As part of the improvement scheme, construction has now begun on the new skatepark.
-The skatepark, which is being designed and built by Canvas Skateparks Ltd, will feature an advanced tile-and-coping cloverleaf pool – the first in London for 40 years.
-The skatepark consists of an extended 100 metre long and 11 metre wide curved concrete band, filled with a wide range of rideable terrains which include the cloverleaf pool, an L-shaped steel-coping bowl and a large mellow section, aimed at those of all abilities and riding styles.
+The construction of the new skatepark is now complete.
+Designed and built by Canvas Skateparks Ltd, the skatepark features an advanced tile-and-coping cloverleaf pool – the first in London for 40 years.
+It also consists of an extended 100 metre long and 11 metre wide curved concrete band, filled with a wide range of rideable terrains which include the cloverleaf pool, an L-shaped steel-coping bowl and a large mellow section, aimed at those of all abilities and riding styles.
 BMX, quad-skating, rollerblading, scootering and skateboarding have all been considered in this design, and riders of all ages and abilities will be very welcome.

-The Crystal Palace Skatepark Friends group has been set up, and the skatepark is due to open this winter.
+The Crystal Palace Skatepark Friends group has been set up, and the skatepark is due to open in March 2018.

 3D visualisations of the Crystal Palace Skatepark